Burnny97/printf/README.md

-Readme for The printf repo
+Readme for The Teams' printf repo